As both a writer and an editor, I often find manuscript errors created by inconsistency in mechanical conventions. Some common errors are:

 So how can you avoid these embarrassing and yet all-too-common errors?
 By creating a style guide that you can reference while you write.

-A style guide is a list of:
+A style guide (also called a style sheet) is a list of:

 - Your preferred spelling of specific words where variants exist: cellphone versus cell phone, to cite the above example.
 This is also true of words that were once hyphenated, and often still are, but are now acceptable closed.
 For example, you can look in a rearview mirror or in a rear-view mirror; it’s your choice as an author.
 There are also words that started out capitalized but are moving to lowercase; the internet (versus the Internet) is one example.
 When a word or phrase is in flux like that, again it is your choice as the author which version to use.